The Arms of Krupp: Critical response

-Time Magazine gave the book a mixed review stating:
+Time gave the book a mixed review in 1968, stating:

 The result is an often flawed, some times naive but largely fascinating chronicle whose inflated pretensions as a work of real scholarship are punctured by swarms of errors.
 As a work of history, the book is marred, too, by an overwrought style and an unbecomingly snide use of irony.
 Manchester is not fond of the Germans, and he caricatures them either as superefficient and slavishly obedient or as a folk barely removed from dwarfs and dragons, blood feuds and bags of tainted gold.